shuibing9420/shuibing9420.github.io/_pages/about.md

 China, the National Key Research and Development Program, Alibaba-Inc, etc.
-Besides, my research work has been published in over 80 papers in esteemed international conferences and journals, such as ASPLOS, MICRO, HPCA, TC, TPDS, and TOS.
+Besides, my research work has been published in over 80 papers in esteemed international conferences and journals, such as ASPLOS, MICRO, HPCA, SC, TC, TPDS, and TOS.
 The open-source code for some of our projects is released in [ISCS-ZJU-code](https://github.com/ISCS-ZJU).